Flute: Wooden one-keyed

-Usually in D, wooden transverse flutes were played in European classical music mainly in the period from the early 18th century to the early 19th century.
+Usually starting from d1, wooden transverse flutes were played in European classical music mainly in the period from the early 18th century to the early 19th century.
 As such, the instrument is often indicated as baroque flute.
 Gradually marginalized by the Western concert flute in the 19th century, baroque flutes were again played from the late 20th century as part of the historically informed performance practice.

 Concert

 The Western concert flute, a descendant of the medieval German flute, is a transverse treble flute that is closed at the top.
 An embouchure hole is positioned near the top, and the flutist blows across it.
 The flute has circular tone holes larger than the finger holes of its baroque predecessors.
 The size and placement of tone holes, key mechanism, and fingering system used to produce the notes in the flute's range were evolved from 1832 to 1847 by Theobald Boehm, who helped greatly improve the instrument's dynamic range and intonation over its predecessors.
 With some refinements (and the rare exception of the Kingma system and other custom adapted fingering systems), Western concert flutes typically conform to Boehm's design, known as the Boehm system.
 Beginner's flutes are made of nickel, silver, or brass that is silver-plated, while professionals use solid silver, gold, and sometimes even platinum flutes.
 There are also modern wooden-bodied flutes usually with silver or gold keywork.
 The wood is usually African Blackwood.

 The standard concert flute is pitched in C and has a range of three octaves starting from middle C or one half step lower when a B foot is attached.
 This means that the concert flute is one of the highest-pitched common orchestra and concert band instruments.